herteljt/ludumdare46/planningNotes.md

 #### Objective
 Maze game with obstacles.
 Player is set in a location and trying to avoid COVID 19 and navigate to a item.
 Then to the exit.

+Item decreases as time goes on.
+You need to navigate the maze and get to the item before it is gone.

+#### Theme
+Keep It Alive

 #### Player Field
 800 x 600
 24 x 24 pixel sprites

 #### Name Ideas
 Pan Dem Mike
+Plague Runner
+Quaken Tine

 #### Level Ideas
 Level 1 grocery store